 - Your hands and feet are farthest from your heart and lose heat quickly.
 You’ll need neoprene gloves, water shoes and wetsocks for protection.

 © Keli Keach

-Protecting yourself when boating in cold water involves more than making the right apparel choices.
-In Fueling the Fires Within we explain in-depth the nutritional and hydration needs your body has in order to function efficiently in cold weather.
+- Protecting yourself when boating in cold water involves more than making the right apparel choices.
+In “Nutrition: Fueling the Fires Within ” we explain in-depth the nutritional and hydration needs your body has in order to function efficiently in cold weather.

-In any but the most park-and-play, boat-along-the-road sort of boating, you’ll be wise to pack along some survival supplies.
+- In any but the most park-and-play, boat-along-the-road sort of boating, you’ll be wise to pack along some survival supplies.
 In even a small dry bag you can put some dry clothes, first aid supplies, fire starting materials, a small headlamp and a survival bivvy sack.
-Also include some energy bars and/or other forms of compact nutritious food.
+Also include some compact nutritious food like energy bars and some water or the ability to purify some.
 (Editor’s Note: I learned this lesson the hard way.
-Once, my son Ben and I had to do an emergency overnight bivouac with only a jar of pickled okra for sustenance!)
+Once, my son and I had to do an emergency overnight bivouac with only a jar of pickled okra for sustenance!)